 Output Signal

-The output is remotely configurable from a PC-Based Configurator or the HART Communicator.
-It is also locally configurable with the pushbuttons on the optional display.
+The output signal can be 4 to 20 mA or digital; software selectable and remotely configurable from a PC-Based Configurator.
+The output is also locally configurable with the pushbuttons on the optional display.

 Zero and Span Adjustments